What Happens During the Morning Assembly in a School

 Teacher’s Role During the Assembly

 Teachers are crucial in providing direction at a school’s morning assembly.
-They keep an eye on the pupils, promote involvement, and sometimes impart insightful knowledge or inspirational tales.
-Students may hear a motivational speech or statement from the principal or head teacher.
+They guide pupils, promote involvement, and share wisdom or inspirational tales.
+Students may hear a motivational speech from the principal, often linking values to real experiences like the happiest day of my life.

 Atmosphere During the Morning Assembly in a School